Sliding Scale Tuition

 · Lower: The Lower tuition represents an honest acknowledgment by the teacher and practitioner that there are folks whose economic circumstances would prevent them from being a part of classes if there was not a deliberate opportunity made for them to access services at a cost reflective of their economic realities.
 If you struggle to maintain access to needs such as housing, food, child care, living extremely frugally by necessity, or are in significant debt, this program acknowledges that you should still have access to these teachings and that your contribution is equal to those of higher income brackets.

-If the Lower bracket is more than you can afford without undue burden, please contact me so we can work it out together.
+If the Lower bracket is still more than you can afford without undue burden, please contact me so we can work it out together.

 The model and illustration is inspired by the excellent writeup by Alexis J. Cunningfolk, a healer at Worts and Cunning.
 I highly recommend the whole read if you are interested in class economics and participation in the economy.